aonufrei/java-lambda-doc/java-lambdas.md

 ## What is the lambda?
 Java lambdas is the new feature that come along in java 8.
-You can think of them as a new cleaner, but limited way to implement anonimous interfaces.
+You can think of them as a new, cleaner, but limited way to implement anonymous interfaces.

 For example, We have an interface that has a single abstract method `run()`:
 ```java